HYF-Class20/agile-development-group5-loruki/planning/communication.md

   message me if you need me outside of those hours.
 - Biniam: _6h_; I am available during the times listed above, but feel free to message me if you need me outside of those hours.
-- Jean Paul: _6h_; I am available during the times listed above, but feel free to message me if you need me outside of those hours.

 ## Asking for Help